ptomulik/puppet-macro/README.md

 Macros may be used to inter-depend parameters of defined types or classes.
-In other words, if one parameter is altered by user, others should be adjusted automatically, unless user specify them as well.
+In other words, if one parameter is altered by user, others should be adjusted automatically, unless user specify them explicitly.
 For example we may define macros `'foo::a'` and `'foo::b'` as follows:

 ```ruby